mcummings0017/spc/README.md

-Simplified PRESENT Cryptography
+## Simplified PRESENT Crpytography

--This program was designed to encrypt and decrypt the simplified PRESENT cipher.
+This program was designed to encrypt and decrypt the simplified PRESENT cipher.